pwmckenna/node-travis-ci/README.md

     }
 ```

 > __Pro Tip:__ Passing OAuth tokens or github credentials via the command line will leave them in your shell history for all to see.
-Keep that in mind.
+Please shell responsibly.

 Use the `access_token` above in all subsequent commands that require authentication, such as requesting the builds for this project: